awsdocs/aws-cloudformation-user-guide/doc_source/cfn-init.md

 The cfn\-init helper script reads template metadata from the AWS::CloudFormation::Init key and acts accordingly to:

-+ Fetch and parse metadata from CloudFormation
++ Fetch and parse metadata from AWS CloudFormation

 + Install packages